cloudmesh/cloudmesh-pi-cluster/README-ssh-tunnel.md

 ### Can ProxyJump be used for arbitary services?

 I don't know yet.
-Based on a quick glance at this article, the answer is **no**, but it can be useful if you need to tunnel through multiple hosts.
+Based on a quick glance at this article, the answer is **no**, but it can be useful if you need to tunnel through multiple hosts before starting a remote port forward.

 <https://medium.com/maverislabs/proxyjump-the-ssh-option-you-probably-never-heard-of-2d7e41d43464>